-Unit 6 has hydraulically locked (non-adjustable) runner blades to prevent oil leaks and is restricted to a smaller operating range until the unit is repaired.
-Values provided by HDC based on the abbreviated index test and Unit 6 (Jan 2019).
+Units 5 and 6 have hydraulically locked (non-adjustable) runner blades to prevent oil leaks and are restricted to a smaller operating range until the units are repaired.
+Values provided by HDC based on the abbreviated index test of Unit 5 (Aug 2021) and Unit 6 (Jan 2019).